Best Voice Journaling Apps in 2025 (Updated for 2026)

 Price: Free, included on every smartphone

-The limitations are the same ones that eventually push people toward dedicated apps: no prompts, no search across transcripts (except Google Recorder), no mood tracking, no streak features, no sense of a coherent archive.
-Organizing a year of voice journal entries in Voice Memos requires entirely manual effort.
+The limitations are the same ones that eventually push people toward dedicated apps: no prompts, no search across transcripts, no mood tracking, no streak features.

 Use the built-in recorder to start voice journaling today.
 Switch to a dedicated app when you know the habit is working and you want more from it.